wazuh/wazuh-documentation/source/learning-wazuh/detect-fs-changes.rst

 Close and save your modified config file.
 Then restart Wazuh on windows-agent (Manage -> Restart).

-In Wazuh Agent Manager, click on View -> View Logs.
+In Wazuh agent Manager, click on View -> View Logs.
 You should see a couple of entries like this, accounting for the new syscheck monitoring of your two test directories:

     .. code-block:: console